What you need to do to export or move food, drink and agricultural products.

-- processed food and drinks including things like flour and spices
+- processed food and drink

 - vegetables, fruit and other plants used as food

 POAO means animal products for human consumption such as: